Doula Support in Hospitals

 Write a letter or statement:

-We are requesting that the DC and MD American College of Nurse-Midwives (ACNM) Affiliates produce a letter to that from the VA chapter.
+We are requesting that the MD American College of Nurse-Midwives (ACNM) Affiliates produce a letter to that from the VA chapter.
 To accompany our requests, we are looking for personalized testimony from clients who might be willing to share their stories along with our request.
 If you are willing to share a birth story and/or statement emphasizing why access to doula support must be protected, you can email it to firstname.lastname@example.org.